Skip to content

 Why does my USB keep disconnecting and reconnecting?

 USB Selective Suspend is the most common cause.
 Disable it in your power plan’s advanced settings under USB settings.
 If that doesn’t stop the disconnect cycle, try a different cable and port since worn USB-C connectors are another frequent culprit.
-On our test laptop, disabling Selective Suspend alone fixed intermittent disconnections that had been happening for weeks.
+Disabling Selective Suspend alone often fixes intermittent disconnections that have been happening for weeks.

 Does the USB device not recognized error mean my drive is broken?

 No, not usually.
-It’s a driver or power issue about 80% of the time.
+It’s a driver or power issue far more often than a broken device.
 Plug the device into another computer to confirm.

 Can I fix USB device not recognized without restarting?